Azure/azure-quickstart-templates/101-vm-simple-freebsd/README.md

 </a>

 This template allows you to deploy a simple FreeBSD VM using a few different options for the FreeBSD version, using the latest patched version.
-This will deploy in West US on a D1 VM Size.
+This will deploy in resource group location on a D1 VM Size.